enebular/enebular-runtime-agent/README.md

 - [Ports](ports)

-[1]: Here a 'port' refers to the individual enebular-agent versions created to allow it to work with external services such as AWS IoT and Mbed Cloud.
+[1]: Here a 'port' refers to the individual enebular-agent editions created to allow it to work with external services such as AWS IoT and Mbed Cloud.

 ## Configuration